brikis98/yevgeniy-brikman-homepage/_posts/2014-05-29-the-user-illusion.md

 - This implies that the unconscious is responsible for an enormous percentage of your thinking.
 - It decides what data to pay attention to and what to discard.
-- A large part of our life experience—what we enjoy, how we learn, etc—is completely unconscious (e.g. body language, enjoyment of music, sports).
+- A large part of our life experience—what we enjoy, how we learn, etc.—is completely unconscious (e.g. body language, enjoyment of music, sports).

 ## The unconscious may even make decisions